Killian Brief

 Bet #3

-Let me spend two weeks and find out if the nightly window actually sticks.
+Let me spend two weeks and 30 users proving the nightly window is a habit, not noise.

 The detail behind the pitch